 The microlensing could also be explained by intervening stars, but in several cases the stellar region of the lensing galaxy is not aligned with the quasar, which suggests a population of subsolar objects with $f_{\rm PBH} > 0.01$.
-A related claim was previously made by~\cite{Hawkins:2006xj}.\\[2mm] {\it Cosmic Infrared/X-ray Backgrounds{\;---\;}} \cite{2005Natur.438...45K} and \cite{Kashlinsky:2016sdv} have suggested that the spatial coherence of the X-ray and infrared source-subtracted backgrounds could be explained by a significant density of PBHs larger than $\Ocal( 1 ) M_{\odot}$, the Poisson fluctuations in their number density then producing halos earlier than usual.
-In such halos, a few stars form and emit infrared radiation, while the PBHs emit X-rays due to accretion. \\[2mm] {\it Ultra-Faint Dwarf Galaxies{\;---\;}}The non-detection of galaxies smaller than $10\text{--}20$~parsecs, despite their magnitude being above the detection limit, suggests compact halo objects in the solar-mass range.
+A related claim was previously made by~\cite{Hawkins:2006xj}.\\[2mm] {\it Cosmic Infrared/X-ray Backgrounds{\;---\;}}~\cite{2005Natur.438...45K} and~\cite{Kashlinsky:2016sdv} have suggested that the spatial coherence of the X-ray and infrared source-subtracted backgrounds could be explained by a significant density of PBHs larger than $\Ocal( 1 )\,M_{\odot}$, the Poisson fluctuations in their number density then producing halos earlier than usual.
+In such halos, a few stars form and emit infrared radiation, while the PBHs emit X-rays due to accretion. \\[1mm] {\it Ultra-Faint Dwarf Galaxies{\;---\;}}The non-detection of galaxies smaller than $10\text{--}20$~parsecs, despite their magnitude being above the detection limit, suggests compact halo objects in the solar-mass range.
 Moreover, rapid accretion in the densest PBH halos could explain the observed extreme Ultra-Faint Dwarf Galaxies mass-to-light ratios~\citep{Clesse:2017bsw}.
-Recent $N$-body simulations~\citep{Boldrini:2019isx} support this suggestion if PBHs in the mass range $25\text{--}100\,M_{\odot}$ provide at least $1\%$ of the dark matter.\\[2mm]
+Recent $N$-body simulations~\citep{Boldrini:2019isx} support this suggestion if PBHs in the mass range $25\text{--}100\,M_{\odot}$ provide at least $1\%$ of the dark matter.\\[1mm]